 If you have been nurturing your prospects with blogs, newsletters and free webinars you have probably already built trust and proven your authority.
 Your first meeting should delve into the problems they have, problems you should have already researched.

 Before your first meeting, write an overarching plan of what you want to learn.
-Remember the 5 W’s your schoolteacher taught you: What, Why, Where, When and Who.
+Remember the 6 W’s your schoolteacher taught you: Who, What, Why, Where, When and How.
 Using the research you’ve already done you should use an “Ask questions, then listen” consultative sales approach.
 Go wide to find areas of concern, then narrow in and deep dive into pain and consequences.
 When you get to the talking about impact and consequences your research into inner and outer pain becomes valuable and powerful.

 Most importantly, you are there to listen and learn, not to prove how smart you are.
 They would not be talking to you if they did not think you had solutions.
 What you can add at this point is helping them identify consequences of not solving the problem and giving them hope by telling them about similar cases you helped solve.